 Regional Class Assets

-The R/V Hugh R. Sharp is a 146-foot, state-of-the-art coastal research vessel that operates as a member of the University-National Oceanographic Laboratory System (UNOLS).
-The R/V Sharp serves marine scientists as a state-of-the-art platform for exploring and sampling the coastal ocean.
+The R/V Hugh R. Sharp is a multi-purpose research vessel that operates as a member of the University-National Oceanographic Laboratory System (UNOLS) and U.S. Academic Research Fleet (ARF).
+The Sharp serves marine scientists as a state-of-the-art platform for exploring and sampling the coastal ocean.

-The R/V Hugh R. Sharp is a general-purpose vessel.
-Thanks to its modular design, it is capable of supporting a wide range of marine disciplines including chemical, geological, physical, and biological sciences, as well as acoustics, fisheries, and marine mammal research.
-The vessel is a regional asset, serving researchers from many institutions throughout the Mid-Atlantic.
+The Sharp supports a wide range of marine disciplines including chemical, geological, physical, and biological sciences, as well as acoustics, fisheries, and marine mammal research.
+The vessel is a regional asset, serving researchers from federal science agencies and institutions throughout the Mid-Atlantic.

 The R/V Sharp was built by Dakota Creek Industries in Anacortes, Wash., and commissioned into service in May 2006.
 The vessel is named in honor of the late Hugh R. Sharp, who served for many years on the University’s board of trustees and was a staunch supporter of marine research.